Our little art concept, at the heart of all we do together at the LAB

 Harriet loves the magic of Mary Poppins and the performative storytelling of Secret Cinema.
 In 2012, the video installation work of Pipilotti Rist experienced together with her then baby daughter at the Hayward Gallery, London, was totally mesmerising and enticing for both herself as a parent and a baby immersed in a multi-sensory playscape.
 It helped to grow a seed of an idea for a new kind of weekly experience for children.
 As a young child, she watched again and again Mr Benn’s magical changing room whisking him away to strange new worlds, and the secret surprise musical box of Camberwick Green.

 Originally, Harriet is from London, and has been in Berlin since April 2013.
-She is a UK qualified Visual Arts and Design teacher, having worked for many years as Director of Visual Arts and Design at The BRIT School, alongside her art practice, and parent to a playful and inspiring 5 year old.
+She is a UK qualified Visual Arts and Design teacher, having worked at Berlin Bilingual School, Cosmopolitan School, Fröbel and Be Smart Kitas here in Berlin, and previously for many years as Director of Visual Arts and Design at The BRIT School, alongside her art practice.
+Harriet is a parent to a playful and inspiring 5 year old.

 Educationally, Harriet has a BA in Fine Art, MA in Theatre, (Visual Language of Performance.)
 She has made many performative events in London, including at The Nunnery, Camden People’s Theatre, Duckie @ The Royal Vauxhall Tavern, and in Alte Saline, Hallein, Austria.
 She especially loves beautifully illustrated books, making up stories, vintage and homemade craft, and creating artworks across live art, photography, video, illustration and craft.
 Precious family sketchbook time is also high on her list of loves.
 She enjoys wandering through and being curious in the beautiful and bonkers visual city of Berlin, hand in hand with her daughter and their big open eyes, hearts and minds.